mattermost/mattermost-handbook/operations/operations/company-cadence.md

 * Enablement Survey will be announced in COM meeting one week before the survey goes live.
 * The survey link will be shared at the beginning of COM.
-* The link is posted in COM channel with "Thumbs Up" emoji reaction.
+* The link will be posted in the COM channel with "Thumbs Up" emoji reaction.
 * All staff are asked to complete the survey and signal completion by clicking on "Thumbs Up".
 * Ideally, the meeting will conclude after "Thumbs Up" count reaches attendee count but this is not a requirement.
 * An analysis of the results should be prepared and presented within the next 2 - 4 weeks in COM.